Digimon World: Next Order

 Reviews

-- Captures the nostalgic essence of the original Digimon World game while introducing new features.
+- Captures the essence of the original Digimon World game while introducing new elements.

-- Engaging gameplay loop focused on raising and nurturing Digimon, with a large roster of over 200 species.
+- Engaging gameplay loop focused on raising and nurturing Digimon, with a large roster of over 200 Digimon.

-- The story is weak and lacks depth, often feeling like a series of fetch quests.
+- The story is weak and often feels like a series of fetch quests, disrupting the pacing of the game.

 - 20 % positive mentions